 Where can people find your music?

-Our newest album just got released last week and is now available on all major online outlets (spotify, apple music, deezer, google play, tidal etc.) as well as our soundcloud page and bandcamp pages.
+Our newest album just got released last week and is now available on all major online outlets (spotify, apple music, deezer, google play, tidal etc.) as well as our soundcloud page

 Are there any releases coming up?

 We just released our newest LP “Out” on April 29th and a brand new music video for “Never Entirely There” yesterday, one of the songs on the record.
 The latter is available on Youtube.

 What do you think makes The Great Escape such a great platform for new music?

 We’ve heard a lot of good things about this festival in Montreal from friends who have played there previously.
 Particularly the setting of the festival seems to be really cool, people say that Brighton is really beautiful.
 We’ve also heard that the festival gets super busy and that there really is a huge amount of amazing new music to discover.
 We can’t wait to experience the intensity of the festival and hopefully get to visit Brighton on our down time (if any!).

 Have you played at the Great Escape festival before?